nicksellen/projects/baseNode_docConst.md

 1. The process of collective change (herein 'the process') consists of a divergence phase followed by a decision phase.
 1. The divergence phase lasts for 3 days during which time individuals create other proposals.
 For a proposal to be valid it must be created or backed by at member or volunteer.
 At the end of this phase the initial proposal, other valid proposals and the control proposals 'status quo' (meaning 'keep things as they are/change nothing') and 'repeat process' (meaning 'do another divergence phase and decision phase') are gathered into a ballot.
 1. The decision phase lasts for 3 days during which time individuals score the proposals in the ballot.
 Only members and volunteers may score proposals.
 Proposals are privately scored from a range of +3 to -3 and to be valid an individual must only score each proposal once and must identify themselves with their scores.
 At the end of this phase scores are simultaneously made public.
 Negative scores are multiplied by a factor of 3 for counting purposes (e.g. a scored of -2 is counted as -4.)
 Scores are totalled for each proposal and the proposal with the highest score is selected.
-1. Collective changes should be given a grace period of 1 week during which no contrary changes are made or intitiated.
+1. Collective changes should be7 given a grace period of 1 week during which no contrary changes are made or intitiated.

 ## Constitutional change
-1. Major changes to the governance are constitutional change refers is documented by the addition, subtraction or other transformation of the Constitution (this document.)
+1. Constitutional change is fundamental activity that affects that to the governance are constitutional change refers is documented by the addition, subtraction or other transformation of the Constitution (this document.)
 1. The process of constitutional change (herein 'the process') is a looped process.
 1. The process is initiated when all members, resident and remote, have been informed of a constitutional proposal.
 A constitutional proposal (1) must be backed by at least 3 members and (2) should already be implemented at the collective layer.
 1. The process is terminated when a proposal is selected twice in a row.